A Possible Origin for the Term “Handsome Monkey King”

 These are names, titles, or insults that are given to or directed at our hero by other characters.

 1. Hou Xingzhe (猴行者, “Monkey Pilgrim”) – Monkey’s original religious name in the 13th-century JTTW.
 It is given by Tripitaka at the beginning of the journey (Wivell, 1994, p.
 1182).
 The Xingzhe (行者) portion of this name carried over to the 1592 edition.
 See nos.
-12 and 13 below.
+12 & 13 below.

 3. Sun Wukong (孫悟空, “Monkey Awakened to Emptiness”) – The religious name given to him in chapter one by his first master, the Patriarch Subodhi (Wu & Yu, 2012, vol. 1, p.
 115).
 It predates the 1592 JTTW, first appearing as early as the early-Ming zaju play (see here, for example).
 It’s important to note that the name “Wukong” (悟空) might have been influenced by a Tang-era monk who traveled throughout India just like Xuanzang (on whom Tripitaka is based).